vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 ...
 28 40 CHAPTER 5.
 The ceremonies of carrying the fire, Soma and the offerings from

-their Places in the Prāchîna-vamsa to the Uttará Vedi
+their Places in the Prāchīna-vamsa to the Uttará Vedi

 ...
 4048 SECOND BOOK.
 CHAPTER 1.
 The Animal Sacrifice